wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Testing a Landsat-based approach for mapping disturbance causality in U.S. forests
 2017

+In this study, a two-step modeling approach was used to map the type and timing of forest disturbances occurring between 1984 and 2010 in ten Landsat scenes located in diverse forest systems of the conterminous U.S. In step one, Random Forest (RF) models were developed to predict the presence of five forest disturbance agents (conversion, fire, harvest, stress and wind) and stable (i.e. undisturbed) forest.
+Models were developed using a suite of predictors including spectral change metrics derived from a nonparametric shape-restricted spline fitting algorithm, as well as several topographic and biophysical variables which potentially influence the initiation and/or spread of forest disturbance agents.
+Step two involved applying a rule-based model to the spectrally-based shape parameters (e.g. shape type, year and duration) to assign a year to the disturbance types and locations predicted in step one.

 ## Mapping fire severity and fire extent in forest in Victoria for ecological and fuel outcomes
 2017

 ## Mapping burned areas using dense time-series of Landsat data
 2017

+In this paper, the authors present an algorithm that identifies burned areas in dense time-series of Landsat data to produce the Landsat Burned Area Essential Climate Variable (BAECV) products.
+The algorithm uses gradient boosted regression models to generate burn probability surfaces using band values and spectral indices from individual Landsat scenes, lagged reference conditions, and change metrics between the scene and reference predictors.
+Burn classifications are generated from the burn probability surfaces using pixel-level thresholding in combination with a region growing process.

 ## Interacting effects of fire severity, time since fire and topography on vegetation structure after wildfire
 2017